 And Osteria da Carmela, that has been feeding Neapolitans for the last 50 years with traditional dishes.
 It’s always better to book a table in advance!

-Things to eat in Naples: Sfoglia campanella
+One of the best things to eat in Naples: The New Sfoglia Campanella

-In Naples there’s always something new to try, because our bakers definitely like to spoil us.
-Because two sfogliatella weren’t enough, a pastry shop has invented a new variation on the theme that has immediately gone viral on the net… and in every other shop.
+In Naples there’s always something new to try, as our bakers definitely like to spoil us.
+Because two sfogliatella versions weren’t enough, a pastry shop has invented a new variation on the theme that has immediately gone viral on the net… and in every other shop.